The scale invariant scotogenic model: CDF-II $W$-boson mass and the 95 GeV excesses: Numerical Results and Discussion

+Current constraints from the LHC~\cite{ATLAS:2021ifb, ATLAS:2023gzn, ATLAS:2022hwc,ATLAS:2022xzm,ATLAS:2022fpx,ATLAS:2023qzf,ATLAS:2023elc,ATLAS:2024yuv,ATLAS:2024lsk,ATLAS:2024lhu}, particularly those from the $HH \to \gamma\gamma b\bar{b}$ and other di-Higgs decay channels, place stringent limits on the di-Higgs production cross-section and the Higgs cubic self-coupling.
+Our model, which predicts a non-zero branching ratio to invisible particles, must be evaluated in light of these constraints.
+The di-Higgs cross-section predicted by our model is smaller than the SM values, inherently satisfying all the bounds from negative searches at the LHC.
+Given the smaller cross-section, the predicted rates for $HH \to \gamma\gamma b\bar{b}$ and other di-Higgs decay channels remain below the upper limits set by the LHC.
+This implies that the model does not predict an excess of di-Higgs events that would have already been excluded by current experimental data.

-While our results indicate that the SI-SCM model aligns with current studies on collider anomalies, including the CDF-II $W$-mass anomaly and the 95~GeV excess~\cite{Escribano:2023hxj,Borah:2023hqw}, it should be noted that the muon's magnetic moment, $(g-2)_{\mu}$, anomaly cannot be addressed in this model due to its single negative contribution, which is insufficient to match the measured value.
-To accommodate the observed anomaly in $(g-2)_{\mu}$, an extension of the SI-SCM through the incorporation of additional scalar components may be necessary.
-This extension has the potential to enable the model to successfully account for the experimental values associated with $(g-2)_{\mu}$.
+While our results suggest that the SI-SCM model is consistent with current studies on collider anomalies, including the CDF-II $W$-mass anomaly and the 95~GeV excess~\cite{Escribano:2023hxj,Borah:2023hqw}, it's important to note that the muon's magnetic moment, $(g-2)_{\mu}$, anomaly cannot be addressed in this model.
+This limitation arises from its single negative contribution, which is insufficient to match the measured value.
+To reconcile this discrepancy in $(g-2)_{\mu}$, an extension of the SI-SCM by incorporating additional scalar components may be required.
+Such an extension could potentially enable the model to successfully account for the experimental values associated with $(g-2)_{\mu}$.